mattchamb/toolmeke/content/about.md

 - No affiliate links, no commission fees, no kickbacks
 - This project is funded entirely out of our own pocket

-### 🤝 Community Focused
-- Built by tool enthusiasts, for tool enthusiasts
-- We're part of the New Zealand DIY and trades community
-- Our goal is simply to help fellow Kiwis save money on tools

 ## How It Works

 1. **Data Collection**: We automatically gather pricing data from various New Zealand hardware store websites